Realistic Fly Tying - Creating an Emerging Dragonfly

 Framed and ready to send to a friend, Chris Carlin in Alaska,

-who is one of the worlds finest bamboo rod smiths
+one of the worlds finest bamboo fly rod makers

 Tying